 Quotes from other therapists, such as “it’s multidisciplinary” (U7) and “it depends on the relationship with the practitioner” (U4) suggest professional intervention, and the nature of this, holds some importance.
 A client loading onto this factor further suggested that “it would be better if doctors pay more attention to the patients with long covid” (U11), suggesting that a lack of attention from healthcare professionals may serve as a barrier to recovery.

 Despite this potential external locus of agency, participants loading onto factor one scored “long covid recovery is possible” as the highest (S37, +3) and “long covid recovery is not possible” as the lowest (S36, -3).
 This suggests that participants loading onto factor one experienced hopefulness for recovery, or at least held on to the possibility for recovery irrespective.
-From the IAPT therapist perspectives, all of whom loaded onto factor one, it may be that their clearly defined roles and training offer them the distinct pathways (i.e. psychological interventions) needed to experience hope.
-Speculatively, the two patient participants loading onto this factor may have similarly associated therapeutic approaches to their beliefs for recovery.
+From the IAPT therapist perspectives, all of whom loaded onto factor one, it may be that their clearly defined roles and training offer them the distinct pathways (i.e., psychological interventions) needed to experience hope.
+Speculatively, the two client participants loading onto this factor may have similarly associated therapeutic approaches to their beliefs for recovery.

 Factor Two – Social Context and Agency